Pole Dance Party Questions To Ask Before You Book

-Home > Pole Party HQ > Pole Party Questions
+Home > FAQ > Pole Party FAQ > What Pole Dance Party Questions Should I Ask?

-If you're thinking seriously of booking a pole party, you probably already have a basic list of questions to ask before you book the date.
+If you're thinking seriously of booking a pole party, you probably already have a basic list of questions to ask the party presenter before you book the date.
 But there are a number of not-so-obvious questions you'd be wise to ask as well.

 To make sure all your bases are covered, here's a handy checklist of pole party questions to ask before you book your party.